Buhmann-Bergemann/phQUIZ/README.md

 ## Overview
 This project is an interactive quiz website that offers a collection of various quiz games.
 It was part of my education and was programmed in JS and PHP.
+The state of the Project is as-submitted, to meet the Deadline.
+There are still known Bugs which couldn't be fixed in-time, namely a missing Soundtrack for the In-Game Music and for the Results screen, aswell as the fact that Cross-Site Scripting is possible by abusing Form-Entries with JS Code.

 ## Technologies
 - PHP